1Password/onepassword-sdk-go/README.md

 Make sure to use [secret reference URIs](https://developer.1password.com/docs/cli/secret-references/) with the syntax `op://vault/item/field` to securely load secrets from 1Password into your code.

+Inside ```onepassword.WithIntegrationInfo(...)```, pass the name of your application and the version of your application as arguments.